xiaohongred/markdown-image-downloader/README.md

 2. Download any images referenced in the markdown files
 3. Store them in `../Readwise/Articles/_attachments`
 4. Update the markdown files to reference the local copies

+## Features

+- Uses custom HTTP headers to avoid download blocks
+- Downloads images from URLs referenced in markdown files
+- Creates local copies of images in an `_attachments` directory
+- Automatically updates links in the markdown files with new local image paths
+- Compresses large images to reduce storage space
+- Supports multithreaded concurrent downloads
+- Uses rate limit to prevent server overload and download blocks
+- Progress bar for tracking download status
+- Maintains detailed logging of error operations
+- Sanitizes filenames for cross-platform compatibility
+- Supports for rerunning the script without re-downloading images

 ## How It Works